 7 Year End Financial Planning Considerations

-Time is flying by, but be sure to make some time for financial planning before turning the page on 2017.
-While certain tax decisions can wait until 2018, like Individual Retirement Account and Health Savings Account contributions, the last 4 weeks of the year are your last chance to make some important decisions that can help round out 2017 and help get 2018 started on the right foot.
+I’m reminded every morning how many “sleeps” are left before Santa comes.
+My boys (2/3) are very very excited to say the least!
+But I’m still in work mode and maybe you have some year-end items to take care of too?
+Be sure to make some time for financial planning before turning the page on 2019.
+While certain tax decisions can wait until 2020, like Individual Retirement Account and Health Savings Account contributions, the last 2 weeks of the year are your last chance to make some important decisions that can help round out 2019 and help get 2020 started on the right foot.

 Take your required minimum distribution.
 If you’re required to take distributions from your retirement plan (based on age 70.5 rules), be sure to do so by December 31 or face a 50% penalty.

 Check dependent status.
 Keep your college student qualified as your dependent by meeting the “support” test.
 Generally, your child cannot provide more than one-half of his or her own support, so check this.
 Add up the funds they received during the year.
 Do you need to increase your level of support before year-end in order to claim the exemption?
 It could be worth it.

 Check all your deductibles.
 Have you met deductibles on certain insurance plans this year?
 Are you close to your out-of-pocket maximum for 2019?
 If so, it might be worth considering that extra doctor’s visit, or having that extra test or exam before January 1 rolls around and you’re stuck having to meet a new deductible or co-insurance.